kimtg/DrClojure/README.md

 ### GUI

-TextArea at the top is for code (Press Eval).
+TextArea at the top is for code (Press Run Button).

 TextField in the middle is for immediate execution (Press Enter).